Enforcing Strata Bylaws and Rules

 Strata corporations can collect fines and other costs incurred in remedying breaches by one of four ways:

-- Suing the owner or tenant in court
+- Sue the owner or tenant in court

-- Refusing to produce a “Form F: Certificate of Payment” when an owner is selling a unit
+- Refuse to produce a “Form F: Certificate of Payment” when an owner is selling a unit

-Any of these actions must consider the limitation period.
-On June 1, 2013, the basic limitation period under the BC Limitation Act for debt collection changed to two years.
-For strata corporations this means that debts – including outstanding fines, special levies and strata fees – that become due and owing on or after June 1, 2013 are generally not collectable after a two year period.
-Prior to June 1, 2013 the previous limitation period of six years applies.
-For further advice on this topic please consult with a lawyer.
+Limitation Period: On June 1, 2013, the basic limitation period under the BC Limitation Act for debt collection changed to two years.
+For strata corporations this means that some debts - such as special levies and strata fees - that become due and owing are generally not collectable after a two-year period.

 Using the Civil Resolution Tribunal